 (Written By Michelle)

-He’s the guy you want to sit and talk to.
+When I first met him, I instantly felt like he is the man I can sit and talk to for years.
 His energy is calming and exciting all at the same time.
 His laugh is loud and contagious and he’ll make you laugh too.
 The car dancing, well yes, it’s true he has moves.
-He wants to create a show!
 It’s contagious and it’s always entertaining to watch the reaction of cars near by when they see him bust a move.
 The other side to him is devoted and hardworking, which makes me in awe of him and what he’s overcome and turned into as a man, husband, and now the best Daddy!

-Coming to US at the age of 15 years old from Peru, not being able to speak English was a huge challenge.
-Despite that, he paid his way through college and got his Graphic Design degree and a minor in Business.
-His father wasn’t involved in his life and died when Julio was young, so being a present father and one who is loving, devoted, and teaches our child to have fun and be in the moment is so amazing to watch.
-Teaching our daughter to speak Spanish to have the advantages of being bilingual as she grows up has been a priority for him as a father.
-Our daughter just joined t-ball and Julio agreed to be the coach, despite not knowing the first thing about the game.
+Julio’s father wasn’t involved in his life much and passed away when Julio was young, so being a present father and one who is loving, devoted, and teaches our children to have fun and be in the moment is so amazing to watch.
+He taught our daughter to speak Spanish to ensure she has the advantages of being bilingual as she grows up.
+Our daughter joined t-ball, because Julio agreed to be the coach, despite not knowing the first thing about the game.
 That’s the kind of man and father he is.
+When he walks in the door at home, he gives us all a hug and a kiss and asks us about our day.
+Home is complete with Daddy around!

 (Written by Julio)